 Frequently Asked Questions (FAQ)

-Below are some of the more frequently asked questions from applicants seeking placement on the DGA Qualifications List.
+Below are some of the more frequently asked questions from applicants seeking placement on the DGA Qualifications Lists.
 While the answers in response to these questions are intended to provide accurate information about DGACA’s application process and procedures, it should be kept in mind that the administration of the Qualifications List is governed by provisions in a collective bargaining agreement between participating studios and the DGA.
 The provisions in that collective bargaining agreement will control in the event of any variance between those provisions and the information presented below.

 The purpose of DGACA is to administer the Qualification Lists (QL) established under the collective bargaining agreement between participating studios and the DGA.
-This collective bargaining agreement is called the DGA Basic Agreement and the QL information can be found under article 14, section 200.
+This collective bargaining agreement is called the DGA Basic Agreement and the QL information can be found under article 14, starting with section 200.

 Additionally, DGACA and the QLs attempt to provide some stability to a freelance workforce: to allow persons working in Guild represented classifications some modicum of continuity in their careers, and to insulate production companies from pressures to employ inexperienced people.

 DGACA, or Directors Guild of America Contract Administration, should not be confused with the Directors Guild of America itself or the "contracts" department of the DGA.
 DGACA is a separate entity and is not managed or overseen by the DGA.
 DGA Membership is a completely separate application process.

 Keep in mind there is a separate New York QL, administered by DGACA-East, which is a different entity from DGACA.
 Additionally, there is a third entity that administers the Commercial Qualification Lists, also based out of New York.
 To work on commercials or to submit Production Assistant (PA) days, you must contact the Commercial QL.
 For film and television work as an Assistant Director or UPM, the Southern California QL supersedes the other film and television lists (NYQL, TAQL). **

 Many people confuse their Qualification List "area" with "production center," but one has nothing to do with the other.
-To find out more about your production center, you must contact the membership department at the DGA.
-(310) 289-2000.
+To find out more about your production center, you must contact the membership department at the DGA: (310) 289-2000.

-The title of Production Supervisor is not a title covered by the DGA Basic Agreement and any days worked as a Production Supervisor will not be credited for placement on the QL.
+The title of Production Supervisor is not a title covered by the DGA Basic Agreement, and any days worked as a Production Supervisor will not be credited for placement on the QL.

 Being on the Southern California QL allows you to take work anywhere in the country in your job category.
 The New York QL allows you to take work anywhere but Southern California as defined above (but please contact the New York QL for more information).